 Child Nutrition/ Food Services

 It is the goal of the Child Nutrition Department to better educate the students of the Van Buren School district in the role of good nutrition and the importance of making nutritious choices at meal time.
-All schools in the district operate under the Horizon/Onesource.
+All schools in the district operate under the Horizon/Onesource meal program.
 K-12 students are issued either a meal card or a number which is entered as the student comes through the meal line.
 Food costs are deducted from the account and a daily record is maintained.
-Parents may request a record of what their child spends.
-Parents may send a check to put money or pay on their child's account.
-They may also log into http://mypaymentsplus.com to pay or add money to their child's account by credit card for a fee of 4.75% per transaction.
-You can view your child's account on MyPaymentsPlus at no charge.
-The cafeteria manager or technology consultant can answer any questions on MyPaymentsPlus
+Parents may send a check or cash to school to pay on their child's meal account.
+They may also make payments online at http://mypaymentsplus.com for a fee of 4.75% per transaction.
+Parents can view their child's account on MyPaymentsPlus at no charge.
+Parents may request a record of their child’s meal activity and payments.
+Questions regarding payment options, help with online payments, or a child’s meal account activity can be answered by the school cafeteria manager or by calling the Child Nutrition Office at 479-474-4736.

 Free and reduced lunch applications are made available to all families.
-Confidentiality of students receiving free or reduced meals is strictly maintained Recognition of free or reduced students is possible only if students themselves share that information.
-Applications for free or reduced meals may be picked up from each school office or the Child Nutrition Department located at the VBSD Service Center, 2804 Industrial Park Road.
+Confidentiality of students receiving free or reduced meals is strictly maintained by school staff.
+Recognition of free or reduced students is possible only if students themselves share that information.
+An online application is available at https://vanburen.strataapps.com .
+Paper applications for free or reduced meals may be picked up from each school office or the Child Nutrition Department located at the VBSD Service Center, 2804 Industrial Park Road.

 For additional information concerning Child Nutrition contact Roy Kendrick, Child Nutrition Director, at 479-474-4736.